-- 1. Board of Directors There are currently three (3) members of the Corporation's Board of Directors: Hugh M. (Mac) Balkam, Robert Myhill and J. Gordon McMehen.
-Mr. Myhill and Mr. McMehen are considered independent.
-Mr. Balkam is the President and Chief Executive Officer of the Corporation. - 2.
+- 1. Board of Directors There are currently five (5) members of the Corporation's Board of Directors: Hugh M. (Mac) Balkam, Robert Myhill, J. Gordon McMehen, Quinton Hennigh and Thomas Weis.
+Mr. McMehen, Mr. Hennigh and Mr. Weis are considered independent.
+Mr. Balkam is the President and Chief Executive Officer of the Corporation and Mr. Myhill is the Vice President Finance. - 2.
 Directorships None of the current directors are directors of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction.
 Quinton Hennigh, a proposed director of the Corporation, is a director of the following reporting issuers:

 Name of Director Name of Reporting Issuer

 Quinton Hennigh Irving Resources Inc.

-Miramont Resources Corp.

-NV Gold Corporation

-Precipitate Gold Corp.

-Tristar Gold, Inc.

 Novo Resources Corp.

-Condor Resources Inc.

-3. Orientation and Continuing Education - The Corporation has not yet developed an official policy for orienting new directors.
+- 3. Orientation and Continuing Education The Corporation has not yet developed an official policy for orienting new directors.
 The Board of Directors will consider implementing such a procedure if it becomes necessary in the future.
 The Board of Directors has not currently established criteria for continuing education for directors.
-All directors have either expertise or substantial experience in the Corporation's area of business.

-- 4. Ethical Business Conduct The Directors understand their fiduciary obligations as directors of a public company and are in the process of developing a code of business conduct and ethics. - 5.
+All directors have either expertise or substantial experience in the Corporation's area of business. - 4.
+Ethical Business Conduct The Directors understand their fiduciary obligations as directors of a public company and are in the process of developing a code of business conduct and ethics. - 5.
 Nomination of Directors The Board of Directors is responsible for identifying new candidates for the board including members to fill any vacancies on the board.
 It will consider candidates submitted by directors, officers, employees, shareholders and others and may retain search firms for the purposes of identifying suitable candidates who meet the level of personal and professional integrity and ability it deems appropriate for directors of the Corporation. - 6.
-Audit Committee The Corporation's Audit Committee is currently comprised of three (3) directors, Robert Myhill (Chair), Hugh M. (Mac) Balkam and J. Gordon McMehen.
+Audit Committee The Corporation's Audit Committee is currently comprised of three (3) directors, Robert Myhill (Chair), J. Gordon McMehen and Thomas Weis.
 Messrs.
-Myhill and McMehen are independent.
+Weis and McMehen are independent.
 Also, as defined in NI 52-110, all of the Audit Committee members are financially literate. - 7.
 Compensation The Corporation has a Compensation Committee which reviews the compensation of directors and officers, including the granting of stock options and makes recommendations to the full Board of Directors.
-The Compensation Committee consists of two (2) independent directors: J. Gordon McMehen (Chair) and Robert Myhill.
+The Compensation Committee consists of two (2) directors: J. Gordon McMehen (Chair) and Robert Myhill.
 The Compensation Committee meets on an ad hoc basis as needed; determines and reviews remuneration arrangements for the directors and the executive team; assesses the appropriateness of the nature and amounts of compensation of such officers on a periodic basis by reference to relevant employment market conditions; and makes recommendations to the board on these matters with a view to ensuring maximum shareholder benefit from the retention of a high quality executive team. - 8.
 Other Board Committees The Board of Directors has no other committees other than the Audit Committee and the Compensation Committee. - 9.
 Assessments The Board of Directors will establish procedures for satisfying itself that the board, its committees, and its individual directors are performing effectively.